quartiq/miniconf/miniconf_mqtt/README.md

 Practical boundary:

-- use `Session::poll()` to wait for any later session progress
+- use `Connection::poll()` to wait for any later session progress
-- use `Session::recv()` when you specifically want the next inbound publish
+- use `Connection::recv()` when you specifically want the next inbound publish
 - `Startup::step()` may consume and discard inbound publishes while bootstrapping
 - `Publisher::step()` must not consume unrelated inbound publishes
 - `Service::step()` must not consume unrelated inbound publishes